Telenav/kivakit/kivakit-core/documentation/language-collections.md

 ### Summary <a name="summary"></a>

-The *kivakit-core-kernel* package *language.collections* contains implementations of three data structure types:
+The *kivakit-core-kernel* package '*language.collections*' contains implementations of three data structure types:
 *List*, *Set* and *Map*.
 An abstract base class is provided for each data structure (*BaseList*, *BaseSet* and *BaseMap*)
 and each of these base classes supports several interfaces from the [*interfaces*](interfaces.md) package in *kivakit-core-kernel*.
 In addition to the basic collection types provided by *kivakit-core-kernel*, the project *kivakit-core-collections* provides